Product Demo Video Contest (Testnet Phase #2)

 Overview

-To do that, we’ll run a Product Demo Video Contest during Testnet Phase #2, focused on:
+To do that, we’re running a Product Demo Video Contest during Testnet Phase #2, focused on:

 • How the Testnet-0 dashboard actually behaves in practice